Our Pick of the Best Scuba Dive Computers for 2017

 Everyone who buys the Shearwater Perdix AI raves about this being the best purchase they’ve made.
 You simply can’t go wrong with this dive computer.

 My pick for the best Dive Computer in 2017 is the Shearwater Perdix AI.
-If you’d like to read a detailed review on the functions of the Perdix AI, click here.
+This is top of the range of dive comptuers.
+If you’d like to read a detailed review of the functions of the Shearwater Perdix AI, click here.

 If you want to see the current price and any discounts available for the Shearwater Perdix AI at Amazon, click the button below.Buy Perdix AI NOW at Amazon